davidsoderberg/davidsoderberg/README.md

 Today I am developing some private Node.js/React apps with diffrent types of databases.

-- 🔭 I’m currently working on a new react app using Gatsby.
+- ⌨️ I’m currently working on a new React app using Gatsby.
-- 🌱 I’m currently learning Gatsby and Apollo Server.
+- 📘 I’m currently learning Gatsby and Apollo Server.
-- 💬 Ask me about React, Redux, Nest.js stuff.
+- ❔ Ask me about React, Redux, Nest.js stuff.
-- ⚡ Fun fact: I started out to be a chef but switched to be a developer, so food is my thing anyway.
+- 🍔 Fun fact: I started out to be a chef but switched to be a developer, so food is my thing anyway.
 - 📫 How to reach me: [@dsouthmountain](https://twitter.com/dsouthmountain) (Twitter)

 glhf, David 😄